intel/FdtBusPkg/Docs/DeviceDrivers.md

   EfiBootManagerUpdateConsoleVariable (ErrOut, NewDp, NULL)
 ```

-The example first looks up an `EFI_DT_IO_PROTOCOL` handle.
-It doesn't
-matter which, since the code then does a lookup by an absolute path
-of a UART device.
-This path, of course, is dependent on the actual
-Devicetree being used.

-> [!NOTE]
-> The `LocateHandle` is guaranteed to succeed.
-When FdtBusDxe loads,
-> at least the Devicetree root controller is enumerated.
+This is quite similar to [directly looking up devices in a legacy driver](#another-simple-approach).

 The third parameter to `Lookup ()` is `Connect == TRUE`:
-as the path is parsed and resolved, any missing drivers
+as we want the path to be parsed and resolved, with all missing drivers
-are bound to devices and any missing DT controllers are
+bound to devices and all missing DT controllers enumerated.
+This
-enumerated.
-This accomplishes initializing the bare minimum required -
+accomplishes initializing the bare minimum required -
 a much better alternative to enumerating every devices (via
 `EfiBootManagerConnectAll ()`) and connecting every console (via
 `EfiBootManagerConnectAllConsoles ()`).